artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 ---
 title: >
-  "The Odyssey"
+  The "Odyssey"
 description: >
-  Notes on "The Odyssey"
+  Notes on the "Odyssey"
 type: note
+status: incomplete
 order: 3.01
-statue: 'hidden'
 ---

 ## Background